-Bit Туре Name Width Description [55:0] WO List Stop Frequency 56 Sets the stop frequency for a sweep.
-Stop frequency should always be higher than the start frequency.
+Bit Туре Name Width Description [55:0] WO List Stop Frequency 56 Sets the start frequency for a sweep.
+Start frequency should always be lower than the stop frequency.
+The Sweep Direction bit [1] of register 0x05 should be used to determine where the sweep should begin.